 A Plumber’s Dream project, now changing lives in Ayacucho, Peru.

-The Plumbers’ Dream this year involves a commitment to help with a new project introduced to us by Mr. Biviano.
+This year, The Plumber’s Dream is committed to supporting a new project introduced to us by Mr. Biviano.
 This project addresses the challenges faced by students in a distant village.
 These students are in their final year of high school, and when they graduate, most of them travel to the capital city to pursue further studies and improve their prospects beyond what their parents achieved.
 However, upon arriving in the capital, they often face a harsh reality.
-The city is not only expensive but also dangerous and overwhelming for their calm, mountain-raised minds.
+The city can be expensive, unfamiliar, and overwhelming for students who have grown up in quiet mountain communities.

 These teenagers grow up in a small village surrounded by nature, where they are free from pollution, cars, buses, and trains.
 They cultivate their own food, and everyone in the community knows each other because it is a close-knit town.
 In contrast, the capital city is vast and perilous.
 Contrary to their expectations, there are not as many opportunities available as they believed.